Peer Research Consultants

 Nate

 Hi!
-I'm a sophomore majoring in Political Science.
-I love listening to music, going on walks, and playing games with friends.
-I am involved in the esports club here and I am interested in research regarding the effects of certain policies on the political environment.
+I'm a junior majoring in Political Science.
+I love listening to music, going on walks, writing, and playing games with friends.
+I am also an officer in the esports club here.
+I am excited to help make research make more sense.

 Srishti